coinhelper/PHPCoinAddress/README.md

 PHPCoinAddress
 ==============
-PHPCoinAddress is a PHP object that creates public/private address key pairs for:
+PHPCoinAddress is a PHP object that creates public/private key pairs for:
 Bitcoin, Namecoin, Litecoin, PPCoin and many other cryptocoins.

+PHPCoinAddress is intended to be easy to integrate into other PHP projects.

 Version 0.1.8